 The statement shows:

 The forecast is not your final pension.
-It is based on current rules, your current record, and assumptions about when you will reach State Pension age and how long you will live.
-But it gives you a baseline.
+It is based on current rules, your current record, and assumptions about when you will reach State Pension age.
+But it gives you a baseline and tells you exactly how many more years you need to reach the full amount.

 Most expats are surprised by what their record shows.
-Some discover they have more years than expected (from employer contributions or credits), which is good news.
+Some discover they have more years than expected (from employer contributions or credits).
 Others find larger gaps than anticipated, which explains why their pension forecast is lower than they imagined.

 The statement is also your proof of record.
 If you decide to pay voluntary contributions to fill gaps, you need to know exactly which years are gaps and which are already covered.
 Your statement tells you.